You Won't Believe What The Actress Who Played Bella & Edward's Daughter In

-If you grew up watching the Twilight movies, get ready to feel old — Twilight: Breaking Dawn Part 2 hit theaters five years ago today.
+If you grew up watching the Twilight movies, get ready to feel old — Twilight: Breaking Dawn Part 2 hit cinemas five years ago today.

 And while plenty of us have kept up with Kristen Stewart and Robert Pattinson since then, what about the rest of the film's stars?